AubaJR23/Sport-Complex-Management-System/README.md

 ## FEATURES AND FUNCTIONALITIES

-- Customer Management:
-The system enables administrators to create, update, and manage customer profiles within the sport complex database.
-It includes storing personal information, contact details, and membership status.
-Customers have access to their profiles where they can update information, view membership status, and track their activities within the sports complex.

 - Facility Booking:
 Customers can make bookings for various facilities available within the complex.
 They can reserve slots for courts, gymnasiums, swimming pools, and other facilities based on availability.
 The system provides administrators with tools to manage the booking system, view schedules, approve or reject bookings, and set rules for reservation limits and timings.

 - Equipment Management:
 The system tracks the inventory of sports equipment within the complex, including sports gear, gym equipment, and accessories.
-It allows administrators to manage inventory levels, monitor usage, schedule maintenance tasks, and place orders for new equipment when necessary.
+It allows administrators to manage inventory levels, monitor usage and schedule maintenance tasks.

 - Membership Management:
-This feature enables the management of different types of memberships offered by the complex, such as monthly, yearly, or premium memberships.
+This feature enables the management of different types of memberships offered by the complex, such as Bronze, Silver, Gold and Platinum.
+It also offers some duration for that type of membership such as 3 months, 6 months, 9 months and 12 months memberships.
 Customers can sign up for memberships, renew subscriptions, and view associated benefits.
-Administrators can oversee membership details, offer discounts, and modify subscription plans as needed.
+Administrators can oversee membership details, modify subscription plans as needed.

 - Staff Management:
 Administrators can manage staff information within the system, including coaches, trainers, front desk personnel, and maintenance staff.
 Staff members have access to their profiles to update availability, view assigned tasks or classes, and communicate with customers.
 The system facilitates scheduling for staff shifts, classes, or training sessions.

+- Maintenance Management:
+The Maintenance Management System helps administrator keep an eye on facility upkeep easily.
+Using a central dashboard, admins can check the maintenance status of all facilities in one place.
+They get quick alerts for urgent maintenance needs.
+Staff can easily ask for maintenance help, specifying urgency and location.